Supervisor Accreditation

 ACRRM accreditation standards require all supervisors to develop and maintain their supervisory skills.
 This can be achieved by completing Foundations of Rural Generalist Supervision courses or an ACRRM approved course by third party provider.
 Principal supervisors are also required to demonstrate cultural competency through the completion of a cultural safety training.

-The supervisor will still need to meet the ACRRM standards for supervisors to become an accredited supervisor.
-The training post, in addition to the normal accreditation process for post accreditation, will also need to submit an application for off-site supervision to outline how they will support the registrar and deliver the educational component of registrar training.
+Yes, potentially.
+You will still need to meet the ACRRM standards for supervisors to become accredited.
+Additionally, the training post must go through its normal accreditation process and also submit an application for off-site supervision.
+This application should outline how the post will support the registrar and deliver the educational parts of their training.

 This model is applicable for remote supervision and blended supervision models (combination of on-site and off-site supervision).